By DeVry University

-- Set a schedule.
 Setting a schedule for your work or classwork and for your down time will help keep your mind in the game.
 Knowing ahead of time when you need to be productive and when you can rest is key - just make sure you’re realistic with your scheduling.

-- Maintain your sleep routine.
-Working from home is flexible, which can cause people to stay up later than they normally would, disrupting their sleep patterns.
+Feeling tempted to work extra hours on a project can cause people to stay up later than they normally would, disrupting their sleep patterns.
 Sleep is an important part of your physical and mental health.
 If you find yourself veering away from a healthy sleep pattern, make an effort to set and keep a bedtime routine and start using your alarm to standardize your waking hours.

 It's easy to get sidetracked when working from home.
 You might procrastinate because you want to check some household chores off of your to-do list or simply because there may be other people to chat with and activities to do in your home.
 The best method to stay focused is by creating a dedicated space where you work.
 This can be anything from a corner of your bedroom or a set office space.
 Resist the temptation to do anything but work in the space once it has been designated as your go to work or learning spot.